tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/6.0_reward_fund_transfer/README.md

 The business workflow of this step would be:

 * After owner creates a task, another person called "absent-minded" will try to work on this task.
 "Absent-minded" takes this task and clicks "complete" when done.
-* The owner verifies that the task failed.
+* The owner verifies that the worker hasn't completed the task to specification.
 So the owner "rejects" the task.
 * "Absent-minded" loses their deposit.
 * The third user called "hard-worker" takes the same task and clicks "complete" when done.
 * The owner verifies hard-worker's work is successfully done and clicks the "Confirm" button.